Google for Education

 |Loupe – This is a really cool site that allows you to use your photos to create shape collages.

-Lakeville Area Public School students in grades K-5 have access to myON reader with over 3000+ digital books — accessible anytime, anywhere AND on mobile devices!
+Lakeville Area Public School students in grades K-5 have access to myON reader with more than 3,000 digital books — accessible anytime, anywhere AND on mobile devices!
 With myON reader, students have their own login and password and are able to choose what they like to read, anytime, anywhere.

 myON reader is a complete literacy solution that reinvents student reading.
 Providing anytime, anywhere access to thousands of award-winning digital books, myON recommends books to students at their interest, and at their level.
 Students become immersed in reading titles targeted specifically for them. myON features include spoken word audio to model fluency, sentence highlighting and an embedded dictionary.